 i occasionally get greasy hair – i used johnson and johnson baby shampoo and it does helpposted over 3 years ago

-use loose powder to cover up greasy spots and spray perfume on powder brush and brush through strands lightly to leave them smelling nice all dayposted about 3 years ago
+use loose powder to cover up greasy spots and spray perfume on powder brush and brush through strands lightly to leave them smelling nice all dayposted over 3 years ago

-I second the dry shampoo it does wonders…can go a week without needing to wash my hair when I’m super busy.posted about 3 years ago
+I second the dry shampoo it does wonders…can go a week without needing to wash my hair when I’m super busy.posted over 3 years ago